top of page

 Stress is an often overlooked factor that can significantly impact your weight loss progress.
 Whether it’s the emotional distress from significant life events or daily stressors like work or financial pressures, stress can prompt emotional eating, leading to weight gain.

-Let’s delve deeper into how stress affects your weight and explore strategies to manage stress for better weight management.
+Let’s dig deeper into how stress affects your weight and explore strategies to manage stress for better weight management.

 The Role of Cortisol